Constitution & Bylaws of

 1. The tenure of the Pastor-Teacher shall be determined by the Elder Board.

-2. The Elder Board has the authority to dismiss the pastor-teacher if he becomes physically incapacitated, spiritually unqualified, or his inability to serve is unanimously established by the remainder of the Elder Body.
-This dismissal requires a unanimous decision from the remaining Elders.
+2. The Elder Board has the authority to dismiss the pastor-teacher if he becomes physically incapacitated, spiritually unqualified, or his inability to serve is established by consensus of the remainder of the Elder Body.

 3. Any accusation against the Pastor-Teacher must be made in accordance with Scripture (1).

-4. Dismissal may be immediate if so recommended by the Elder Board.
+4. Dismissal may be immediate if so decided by the Elder Board.
 The Pastor-Teacher must give at least one-month’s written notice if he intends to resign.

 5. The time limit of resignation is subject to a lesser time if mutually agreed upon in writing by the Pastor-Teacher and the Elder Board.